 After our breakfast we continue upstream, where we can also observe birds or capybaras.
 On the way we will stop at the hot springs, where we can relax.
 These waters are medicinal, then we continue to the port of Atalaya, where our bus awaits us.
 From here we continue to our Lodge where we will spend our last night.

-We begin our journey back through the cloud forest, with a few stops and opportunities to see birds and monkeys.
-We then travel back to the Andes, arriving in Cusco around 7pm.
+We begin our return journey through the cloud forest, with a few stops and opportunities to see birds and monkeys.
+We then travel back into the Andes, arriving in Cusco around 7pm.